 And a whole bunch of other benefits, too scientifically complicated for me to decipher.
 I’m just going to continue eating them on a regular basis!

-What Is the Difference Between Apple Cider and Apple Juice?
+Difference Between Apple Cider and Apple Juice

 In concocting the apple cider dressing for this easy fruit salad, it would be prudent for me to mention that I used apple cider NOT apple cider vinegar!
 Just wanted to clarify that.
 We’re not making a vinaigrette; in case you were thinking this was an odd dressing to put in the fruit salad!

 I do love my apple cider, both alcoholic and non-alcoholic.
 Particularly in the summer over a tall glass of ice as we’re entertaining our guests by the BBQ.